pomponchik/skelet/README.md

 - [ ] Context manager like https://confz.readthedocs.io/en/latest/usage/context_manager.html
 - [ ] If you try to use environment variables on Windows in case-dependency mode, an exception will be raised
 - [ ] Check that the action is triggered only after the assignment
+- [ ] Add the ability to pass a list of functions for validating values